cyril279/cyril279.github.io/mdadm.md

 `rsync -avhW --progress --no-compress /src/ /dst/`

 ### USE the (degraded) array
-15. Mount it
+7. Mount it
 `sudo mount /mnt/md0`
 2. Next, save the raid configuration manually to ‘mdadm.conf‘ file using the below command.
 `mdadm --detail --scan --verbose >> /etc/mdadm.conf`
-3. All good?
-Add entry to /etc/fstab:
+2. All good?
+Add entry to /etc/fstab: [dev/ID]
 `/dev/md0 /storage/share auto defaults 0 0`
-10. All good?
-Add entry to /etc/fstab:
+2. All good?
+Add entry to /etc/fstab: [UUID]
     1.  find device
 `cat /proc/mdstat`
     2.  find uuid of device
 `sudo blkid /dev/md0`
-3.  add entry to fstab `UUID=4a2b3c6d-0ada-4228-8043-7a2f40a13d4a /storage/share auto defaults 0 0`
+    3.  add entry to fstab
+`UUID=4a2b3c6d-0ada-4228-8043-7a2f40a13d4a /storage/share auto defaults 0 0`

 ### data verified?
 perform 1a through 2f on the old (3tb wd black)

-22.  let’s add the other drive…
+22.  let’s add the other drive...
 `mdadm /dev/md0 --add /dev/sd(y#)`
-12. Save the raid configuration manually to ‘mdadm.conf‘
+12. Save the raid configuration manually to _/etc/mdadm.conf_
 `mdadm --detail --scan --verbose >> /etc/mdadm.conf`
 13. Now you can start using your array.
 Bear in mind, however, that before it is fully operational it will need to complete its initial sync.
 14. Track/Watch sync progress:
 `watch -n1 sudo mdadm --detail /dev/md0`
 `cat /proc/mdstat`

 ## removal of disk from mdadm array (& disk wipe):